 Arthrocopy is a minimally invasive surgery that orthopaedic surgeons use to visualize, diagnose and treat problems inside a joint.
 A pencil-sized instrument is inserted into the joint through a small incision in the skin.
 The instrument contains a small lens and lighting system to magnify and illuminate the structures inside the joint.
 The image is then displayed on a television screen allowing the surgeon to see the interior of the joint through this very small incision.
 This allows the surgeon to determine the type and extent of injury, and then repair or correct the problem if necessary.
+The joints most commonly treated with this minimally-invasive technique include: shoulder, knee, hip, elbow, ankle, and wrist.

 Disease and injuries can damage bones, cartilage, ligaments, muscles, and tendons.
 Some of the most frequent conditions found during arthroscopic examinations of joints are:

-- Inflammation – inflamed lining (synovium) in knee, shoulder, elbow, wrist, or ankle.
+- Inflammation – inflamed lining (synovium) in knee, shoulder, elbow, wrist, or ankle

 - Shoulder – rotator cuff tendon tears, impingement syndrome, and recurrent dislocations